CSCfi/csc-user-guide/GETTING_STARTED.md

 - `ls --help`
   * Let `ls` itself tell you how to use it.

 As you can see from the output of `ls --help`, some options have a short and a long form.
 Long form is prefixed with `--` and short with `-`.
 When giving multiple options in one command, short form options can be grouped together.
-For example, `ls --all --human-readable --reverse` can be shortened to `ls -ahr` (though, short form is _not_ always the first letter of long, like in this example).
+For example, `ls --all --human-readable --reverse` can be shortened to `ls -ahr` (though, short form is _not_ always the first letter of long, contrary to this example).
 Some options also take arguments: `ls --sort=size` (or `ls --sort size`).

 Many commands need _operands_ to be useful, or to even do anything at all.
 Some commands will just tell you how to use them (as if given the `--help` option) if no operands are given.
 The command

 - `cd`
   * Change directory: Navigate to another location in the file system.

 _does_ work without operands (it navigates to the home directory), but it is commonly used with a path as its operand.
-Assuming the current location contains a directory named, say "example", it could be navigated to with `cd example`.
+Assuming the current location contains a directory named, say "example", this directory could then be navigated to with `cd example/`.
 Some locations can even be accessed with a shortcut:

 - `.`
   * The current directory.